-Study reports success in targeted therapy for common form of lung cancerJanuary 31st, 2014 in Cancer /
+Study reports success in targeted therapy for common form of lung cancerJanuary 31, 2014 in Medicine & Health / Cancer

 The most common genetic subtype of lung cancer, which has long defied treatment with targeted therapies, has had its growth halted by a combination of two already-in-use drugs in laboratory and animal studies, setting the stage for clinical trials of the drugs in patients, researchers at Dana-Farber Cancer Institute and other scientists report in a new study.

 The study, published in the journal Cancer Discovery, describes a new tack in the treatment of lung adenocarcinomas – which account for about 40 percent of all lung cancers – that carry mutations in the gene KRAS.
 While most efforts to target KRAS directly with drugs have not proven successful, the authors of the current study took a more circuitous approach – targeting KRAS's accomplices, the genes that carry out its instructions, rather than KRAS itself.

 "About 30 percent of lung adenocarcinomas have mutations in KRAS, which amounts to nearly 30,000 of all patients diagnosed with lung cancer each year in the United States," says the study's senior author, David Barbie, MD, of the Lowe Center for Thoracic Oncology at Dana-Farber and the Broad Institute of Harvard and MIT.
 "That represents the single biggest subset of lung cancer patients, if grouped by the mutations within their tumor cells.
 Unfortunately, there hasn't been a reliable way at striking at the genetic mechanism that causes these cells to proliferate."

 Mutations in KRAS cause cancer cells to grow and divide in a wildly disordered way.
 The lack of drugs able to block KRAS safely has led investigators to look for ways of stifling its effects "downstream" – by interfering with the signals it sends to other genes.